This post contains spoilers for The Great season 2 episode 9, "Walnut Season."

 Did Catherine give birth in front of an audience?

-The unveiling of a new royal baby is an event that is still treated with reverence (see the British royal family for a recent example).
-Thankfully, no cameras enter the hospital to quell conspiracy theories.
-In "Walnut Season," the public spectacle of labor involving a direct heir to the throne is justified as protecting the integrity of this process — this way a different baby couldn’t be subbed in.
-This never happened in Russia, which as we have previously mentioned is incredibly private about this life event.
-The same cannot be said for the French line of succession, as King Louis XIV’s wife Queen Maria-Therese endured an audience in 1661.
+The unveiling of a new royal baby is an event that is still treated with reverence.
+Thankfully, even with the interest in the modern Royals, no cameras actually make it through the hospital door.
+In "Walnut Season," the public spectacle of labor is justified as protecting the integrity of the heir to the throne process — this way a different baby couldn’t be subbed in.
+But this never happened in Russia, which as we have previously mentioned was always incredibly private about this life event.
+The same cannot be said for the French royalty.
+In 1661, King Louis XIV’s wife Queen Maria-Therese endured an audience that was keen to protect the line of succession.

 How did Elizabeth’s son Igor die?